JinJT10/se_project_spots/README.md

 **Intro**

-This project is a profile page that is made so all the elements are displayed correctly on mobile devices.
+This project was developed for users to customize their page from their name, a small description of themselves, and posting images.
+The profile page was also adapts to different screen resolutions for the majority of mobile users.
 Following the design given from the Figma, I utilized media queries, grid, and flexbox; I was able to style the page that is suitable for most screen sizes and accessible.

-A neat and presentable fashion that drives the point across and similar to well known social media pages; being easy on the eyes.
+A neat and presentable fashion that drives the point across and similar to well known social media pages; being easy on the eyes and is as responsible as possible to users.

 **Tech Stack**
 * HTML5
 * CSS
+* Figma
+* JavaScript
 * Responsive Design